Marketing is getting tougher.

 As you read the reviews, note what it is that kept the customer from giving that extra star or two.
 What was the book missing?
 What aspect of their problem didn’t it solve?
 How could it have really met their needs?

 However the books fall short, this will give you the information you need.
-Eventually, you’ll see patterns— repeated mentions of info or advice people want but aren’t getting.
+You’ll see patterns— repeated mentions of info or advice people want but aren’t getting.
 That’s the gap your webinar aims to fill.

-Here's a snapshot of some 3-star reviews for Tim Ferriss's classic best-seller The 4-Hour Workweek:
+Here's a snapshot of 3-star reviews for Tim Ferriss's classic best-seller The 4-Hour Workweek:

-One in particular stands out: that Ferriss's advice is too unrealistic for many people.
-If I were in the productivity space, I might consider giving a webinar on in-office productivity, for those who can't work from home.
+One in particular stands out: Ferriss's advice is too unrealistic for many people.
+If I were in the productivity space, I'd consider hosting a webinar on in-office productivity for those who can't work from home.

 4. Run a Q&A Webinar